 Our management assessed the effectiveness of our internal control over financial reporting as of July 31, 2018, using the criteria set forth in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission's 2013 framework.
-Based on this assessment and those criteria, management concluded that a material weakness existed related to the ineffective design and operation of certain process level internal controls over the existence and accuracy of revenue transactions as of July 31, 2018.
-The deficiency arose because we did not conduct an effective assessment to identify risks of material misstatement related to the existence and accuracy of revenue transactions related to certain customer contracts that were amended to extend the initial license term by one year.
+Based on this assessment and those criteria, management concluded that our internal control over financial reporting was effective as of July 31, 2018.